giry-dev/mangrove-docs/docs/strat-lib/how-to-guides/DirectHowTo.md

 }
 ```

-Our maker contract is now finished and is now able to post offers on Mangrove when called (by admin) of `newOffer`.
-Its offer logic is simple: %%outbound|outbound%% tokens must be present in the contract when called by Mangrove and %%inbound|inbound%% tokens will be stored in the contract as well.
+Our maker contract is now complete and is now able to post offers on Mangrove when called (by admin) of `newOffer`.
+Its offer logic is simple: %%outbound|outbound%% tokens must be present in the contract when called by Mangrove and %%inbound|inbound%% tokens will be stored in the contract when the taker's payment is received.
 Admin can redeem those tokens by calling the public `withdrawToken` function (see [here](../technical-references/code/strategies/interfaces/IOfferLogic.md) for all public functions that our contract inherits from Direct).

 ## Advanced Direct offer: liquidity amplification

 We now show how we can tweak our maker contract to do something more interesting that posting plain offers on Mangrove.

 Suppose we have a certain amount `N` of some `BASE` token and we wish to sell it on two markets at the same time.
-To simplify assume that `BASE` is some volatile asset and we wish to sell it for any of two(equivalent-ish) stables `STABLE1` and `STABLE2`.
+To simplify assume that `BASE` is some volatile asset like ETH and we wish to sell it for any of two (equivalent-ish) stables `STABLE1` and `STABLE2` (e.g. DAI and USDC).

-Of course if we offer twice `N` tokens on two offer lists and we only have a total of `N` tokens one of our offers will fail if both are taken.
+Of course if we offer twice `N` tokens on the (`BASE`, `STABLE1`) and the (`BASE`, `STABLE2`) %%offer lists|offer-list%%, one of our offers will fail if both are taken.

 We have two design choices here: either we let the second offer fail and compensate the taker with our offer's %%bounty|bounty%% or we incorporate in our offer logic that we wish to retract the second offer when the first one is taken.
-Let's follow the second design principle.
+Let's follow the second design principle as it allows us to illustrate how to use offer logic's hooks to update offer prices or retract them.

 ### Amplifier's constructor

 We tweak the simple offer's constructor to take into account the additional gas requirement of the amplifier's logic, which now requires retracting the second offer each time an offer is taken.
 We also chose here to specialize our maker contract to a particular choice of `BASE`, `STABLE1` and `STABLE2` tokens.

-We also show how to use a simple router in order to use deployer's account as reserve.
+We also show how to use a simple %%router|router%% in order to use deployer's account as %%reserve|reserve%%.

 ```solidity
 pragma solidity ^0.8.10;